 You can expect one of the follow things to happen:

 When the deceased beneficiary of a will is related to the testator (will writer), the lapsed asset typically goes to their direct descendant.
-For example, let’s say you write a will and make your daughter the contingent beneficiary.
-Should the primary beneficiary and the contingent beneficiary predecease you, her child would receive her share instead.
-This rule doesn’t always apply to non-blood beneficiaries though.
-For example, if you named your friend Joe as the contingent beneficiary in your will and he predeceases you, his share may not necessarily go to his children.
+However, your state's anti-lapse laws may exclude non-blood relatives.
+For example, if you named your friend Joe as the beneficiary in your will and he predeceases you, his share may not necessarily go to his children, depending on state law.

 Depending on the terms of the will, the asset may just become part of the residuary estate instead and be distributed according to the terms of the will.
 It’s also possible for the heir to be determined through state intestacy laws, which are used when someone dies without a will.

 State law may also implement per stirpes or some version of it when it comes to distributing the deceased beneficiary’s inheritance.
 If you have a complex estate or specific distribution plans in mind, you may want to speak with an estate lawyer.
-They will be able to help craft your will to ensure every scenario is accounted for when it comes to contingent beneficiaries.
+They will be able to help craft your will to ensure every scenario is accounted for when it comes to contingent beneficiaries, although a simple will is fine for most people.

 You will encounter contingent beneficiaries in other areas of estate planning.
 Financial accounts, like a retirement account or bank account, can be made payable-on-death (POD) with a beneficiary designation.
 You can usually name a contingent beneficiary in addition to a primary one to receive these payable-on-death accounts outright when you die.